atlanmod/NeoEMF/benchmarks/README.md

     - `org.eclipse.jdt.core.xmi` (420 MB)
     - `org.eclipse.jdt.source.all.xmi` (983 MB)

-  - the absolute filepath, otherwise.
+  - the absolute file path, otherwise.
   For now, only `*.xmi` and `*.zxmi` that use the `http://www.eclipse.org/MoDisco/Java/0.2.incubation/java` package are allowed.

 __Example:__ To run the query `traverse` on XMI and Neo4j backends, with the resource "fr.inria.atlanmod.kyanos.tests.xmi", you need to execute: